andyweaves/databricks-audit-logs/README.md

 [Delta Live Tables](https://databricks.com/product/delta-live-tables) makes it easy to build and manage reliable data pipelines that deliver high-quality data on Delta Lake.

-This repo contains a DLT project
+This repo contains a DLT pipeline that can be used to process Databricks audit logs and prepare them for analysis

 ![image](https://user-images.githubusercontent.com/43955924/159453039-c8e5a653-c8dc-4353-84ce-3b22c984b2cf.png)